AndrewCrescencio/forecastweather/README.md

-# an application made using html5, css3 and javascript, which fetch data using the browser fetchAPI
+# an responsive application made using html5, css3 and javascript, which fetch data using the browser fetchAPI

 ![preview](/preview.png)